sgra64/mvn-fun/README.md

 find src                                # show content of the `release` branch
 ```

-The release branch has structure of the main branch with packages `com.mycompany`
+The release branch has the structure of the main branch with packages `com.mycompany`.
-and there are no `Factorizer` and `FactorizerTests` classes:
+There are no `Factorizer` and `FactorizerTests` classes:

 ```
 src